pachyderm/pachyderm/doc/how-tos/export-data-out-pachyderm.md

 a pipeline, you can use one of the following methods:

 * By running the `pachctl get file` command.
-This icommand returns the contents of the specified file.<br>
+This command returns the contents of the specified file.<br>
+To get the list of files in a repo, you should first run the `pachctl list file` command.
 See [Export Your Data with `pachctl`](#export-your-data-with-pachctl).<br>

 * By configuring the pipeline.
+A pipeline can push or expose output data to external sources.
 You can configure the following data exporting methods in a Pachyderm pipeline:

-  * An `egress` property in the `output_branch` field that enables you to export your data to an external datastore, such as Amazon S3, Google Cloud Storage, and others.<br>
+  * An `egress` property enables you to export your data to an external datastore, such as Amazon S3,
+  Google Cloud Storage, and others.<br>
   See [Export data by using `egress`](#export-your-data-with-egress).<br>

   * A service.
-A Pachyderm service exposes the results of the pipeline processing on a specific port in the form of a dashboard or similar.<br>
+A Pachyderm service exposes the results of the pipeline processing on a specific port in the form of a dashboard or similar endpoint.<br>
   See [Service](../concepts/pipeline-concepts/pipeline/service.html).<br>

 * By using the S3 gateway.
 Pachyderm Enterprise users can reuse